tobrien/minorprompt/README.md

 */
 ```

+For more information, see the [MinorPrompt Parser Documentation](docs/parser.md)

+### Overriding Prompt Content

+MinorPrompt's Override utility allows you to customize or replace parts of a prompt without altering the original prompt files.
+This is particularly useful in larger applications where you have default prompt templates but want to adjust certain sections for specific use cases, users, or environments.
+By using overrides, you can maintain a clean separation between core prompt content and custom modifications.

+The override system works by looking for specially-named files in an override directory that correspond to your prompt files.
+You can completely override a section (replace it entirely), prepend content (insert before the original), or append content (insert after the original).
+This is all done through a simple file naming convention where files with the same name fully override, files ending in `-pre.md` prepend content, and files ending in `-post.md` append content.

+For more information, see the [MinorPrompt Override Documentation](docs/override.md)

 ### Building Prompts

 The MinorPrompt library provides a powerful Builder pattern for constructing complex prompts programmatically.
 The Builder allows you to assemble prompts from various sources including files, directories, and inline content.